mike182uk/paypal-ipn-listener/README.md

 );
 ```

-Alot of plumbing is needed to create the listener manually.
+A lot of plumbing is needed to create the listener manually.
 The job of the listener builder is to abstract away this logic.

-###Subscribing to events
+### Subscribing to events

 Once you have created the listener object you can subscribe to the events that it will dispatch: